ludiosarchive/Minerva/docs/Overview.rst

 Problems with JSON
 -------------------------
-No support for dates, or sets
+*	No support for dates, or sets

-Allows unlimited nesting, so you must worry about stack exhaustion.
+*	Allows unlimited nesting, so you must worry about stack exhaustion.
 Minerva requires a patched simplejson that limits nesting to 32 levels.

-Because JSON allows as many keys as you want, servers have to deal with possible CPU-resource DoS caused by clients exploiting predictable hashing algorithms.
+*	Because JSON allows as many keys as you want, servers have to deal with possible CPU-resource DoS caused by clients exploiting predictable hashing algorithms.

-The overhead of quoting every key in {"key": value} even when key is not a reserved word in JavaScript is annoying.
+*	The overhead of quoting every key in {"key": value} even when key is not a reserved word in JavaScript is wasteful.

-Python dictionaries lose the order of keys in objects after decoding JSON, unless application tells Minerva to tell simplejson to put things in OrderedDict, which is slower.
+*	Python dictionaries lose the order of keys in objects after decoding JSON, unless application tells Minerva to tell simplejson to put things in ``OrderedDict``, which is slower.

 Designing your application protocol
 =========================
-**TODO**: Write a bit more about standardized request/response mechanism.
+**TODO**: Write about the standard AMP-style request/response mechanism.

-Things to keep in mind:
+Design your protocol the way you would design any other frame-based protocol, but with these things in mind:

+1. Boxes are semi-structured (serialized and deserialized with JSON).
+Exploit the structure of arrays and objects when possible.

-1. Observe all of the `Box limitations`_
+2. Observe all of the `Box limitations`_

-2. Make your boxes small.
+3. Make your boxes small.
 Minerva usually doesn't send more than one box at a time (there is no interleaving).
 A big box might "hold up" other queued boxes.
 	If you need to send a lot of data, try to find a reasonable way to split and reassemble it, it in the spirit of `amphacks/mediumbox.py`_.

-3. If you care about performance in IE, prefer ``Array`` s to ``Object`` s.
+4. If you care about performance in IE, prefer ``Array`` s to ``Object`` s.
 IE allocates a lot of objects when you iterate over an ``Object`` with ``for(k in obj)``, and its garbage collector is poor (especially before XP SP3/JScript 5.7) [#]_ [#]_.